Rail workers call off weekend strike in CCTV dispute

 The TSSA said it will continue negotiating "in good faith" with ScotRail to keep the CCTV unit properly staffed and Scotland's rail network properly guarded.

-Its members at Paisley and Dunfermline will refuse to book on for shifts that start between 12.01am and 11.59pm on Saturday May 5 and between 6am on Monday June 11 and 5.59am on June 12.
+The RMT union has also suspended the industrial action it had planned for Saturday, saying the firm has agreed that present working practices will remain the same until a review is completed.
+The union had not proposed striking on Cup Final day but has planned action for June 11 and 12.

+RMT general secretary Mick Cash said: "Ultimately this is and remains a safety issue and further industrial action is planned for next month if a suitable solution is not found."

-David Lister, ScotRail Alliance sustainability and safety assurance director, said: "We welcome TSSA's comments and will continue our discussions with them this week.
+David Lister, ScotRail Alliance sustainability and safety assurance director, said discussions on the issue will continue this week.

 Download: The STV News app is Scotland's favourite and is available for iPhone from the App store and for Android from Google Play.
 Download it today and continue to enjoy STV News wherever you are.